aws-samples/ec2-spot-interrupter-cli/README.md

 ## Uninstall

-* Using a terminal, change current directory to the downloaded repository folder.
+1. Using a terminal, change current directory to the downloaded repository folder.
-* Run the uninstall script:
+2. Run the uninstall script:

 ```bash
 sudo bash uninstall.sh
 ```

-* Delete the repository folder.
+3. Delete the repository folder.

-* You may have to manually remove the installation files if it persist.
+Tip: You may have to manually remove the installation files if it persist.

 ```bash
 sudo rm -rf /usr/local/bin/esi